kindredgroup/pit-toolkit/README.md

   - Installing via kubectl plugin named "krew" is not a good idea as it will pull the latest version which might not work.
 Hense, [install kubectl-hns v0.9.0 plugin via this link](https://github.com/kubernetes-sigs/hierarchical-namespaces/releases/tag/v0.9.0) following "Manual steps"
     - `HNC_VERSION=v0.9.0 HNC_PLATFORM=darwin_amd64 curl -L https://github.com/kubernetes-sigs/hierarchical-namespaces/releases/download/${HNC_VERSION}/kubectl-hns_${HNC_PLATFORM} -o ./kubectl-hns && chmod +x ./kubectl-hns`
 - Ingress Controller named kubernetes-ingress
   - All your namespaces are being observed by HNC system.
 When installing NGINX ingress controller it will create its own namespace and HNC system will complain.
-TO prevent that we need to exclude namespace used by NGINC insgress controller from HNC.
+To prevent that we need to exclude namespace used by NGINX insgress controller from HNC.
   - Use inline editing method: `kubectl edit -n hnc-system deploy hnc-controller-manager` find deployment with name "name: hnc-controller-manager" and add one more entry into the list under `spec/containers/args`.
 Entry looks like this: `--excluded-namespace=ingress-nginx`
 - The port 80 is free.
 Port 80 is used by ingress controller in your local desktop-docker.